-• Powhatan Energy, HEEP Fund, CU Fund, and Chen (IN15-3)
+Powhatan Energy, HEEP Fund, CU Fund, and Chen (IN15-3)

-On October 29, 2021, the FERC approved a Stipulation and Consent Agreement between OE and Houlian Chen, HEEP Fund, Inc. and CU Fund, Inc. (collectively, the "Chen Defendants").134 This Agreement resolves (i) the FERC's claims against the Chen Defendants for violations of its Anti-Market Manipulation Rules135 and (ii) the FERC's lawsuit in the United States District Court for the Eastern District of Virginia to request an order affirming the Powhatan Penalties Order, FERC v.
-Powhatan Energy Fund LLC, et al., No 3:15cv-00452 (MHL) as it pertains to the Chen Defendants (Federal Court Lawsuit).
+On October 29, 2021, the FERC approved a Stipulation and Consent Agreement between OE and Houlian Chen, HEEP Fund, Inc. and CU Fund, Inc. (collectively, the "Chen Defendants").
+This Agreement resolves (i) the FERC's claims against the Chen Defendants for violations of its Anti-Market Manipulation Rules and (ii) the FERC's lawsuit in the United States District Court for the Eastern District of Virginia to request an order affirming the Powhatan Penalties Order, FERC v.
+Powhatan Energy Fund LLC, et al., No 3:15-cv-00452 (MHL) as it pertains to the Chen Defendants (Federal Court Lawsuit).
 The Chen Defendants agreed to pay disgorgement of \$600,000, without either admitting or denying the alleged violations.
 The FERC directed the Chen Defendants to make the disgorgement payment within 10 days of the Effective Date of the Agreement and directed PJM to allocate the disgorged funds in its discretion for the benefit of PJM customers.
+The Federal Court Lawsuit, as it applies to Powhatan Energy, continues.